Lyons family: Scottish branch

-Irish Branch
+Irish branch

 The grandson of Sir Richard Lyons, Governor of Calais during the reign of Henry VIII of England, was Captain William Lyons, a Huguenot and supporter of Henry of Navarre who fled to England after the Massacre of St. Bartholomew in 1572.
 William entered the army of Elizabeth I of England and, in 1599, commanded a company of cavalry, under the Earl of Essex, in the Tudor conquest of Ireland.
 William was subsequently granted the estate of Clonarrow, subsequently known as River Lyons, in King's County: the transfer of the land to Lyons occurred in 1622, after which a branch of the family settled in Ireland.
 William also bought the lands of Mullalough, Casement, Killeen, and Killowen, together constituting over 3000 acres, in the same County.
-The Irish seat of the Lyons family was Ledestown/Ledistown Hall, Mullingar, County Westmeath.
-Several members of the Irish family served as High Sheriff of Westmeath and High Sheriff of King's County during the 17th and 18th centuries.
+An Irish seat of the Lyons family was Ledestown/Ledistown Hall, Mullingar, County Westmeath.
+Several members of the Irish family served as High Sheriff of King's County and High Sheriff of Westmeath.

 Major John Charles Lyons JP DL (1792 - 1874) of Ledestown Hall, was the son of Charles John Lyons and Mary Anne (who was the daughter of Sir Richard Levinge, 4th Baronet) and the grandson of John Lyons, who was High Sheriff of Westmeath in 1778.

 John Charles was educated at Pembroke College, Oxford and was High Sheriff of Westmeath in 1816: his son Charles Lyons JP DL also served as High Sheriff of Westmeath.